bartvanhoey/ABPx/ABPxExplained.md

 The **main goal of ABPx**, code snippets that **start with an x**, is to **speed up the Development Process** of **ABP Blazor applications** in **Visual Studio Code**.

-I noticed that the ABP Framework is rather **convention-based** and you often end up writing the same code structures.
+When I started learning the ABP Framework, I noticed that the ABP Framework is rather **convention-based** and you often end up writing the same code structures.
 That's why I started to develop a VsCode Extension with **useful code snippets** to make the life of an ABP developer a little easier.

 ## ABPx in Action